-Self-introductions are hard because most people don’t go around every day thinking about who they are, let alone talking about it to complete strangers.
+Self-introductions can be problematic because most people don’t go around every day thinking about who they are, let alone talking about it to strangers.
 So when you are put on the spot during a job interview, many candidates either clam up with few things to say, say too much or, worse, say too much in the wrong direction.
-Even given enough time to prepare prior to the interview, it is difficult to summarise all of your experience and skills into one solid and punchy answer.
+Even given enough time to prepare before the interview, it is difficult to summarise all of your experience and skills into one solid and punchy answer.
 This is on top of the pressure of having to impress the interviewer.

-The good news is that most of us are really overthinking it.
-Self-introduction, or these tell-me-about-yourself questions, are actually quite simple to answer.
-All you need is to have a framework to work with, a bareboned scaffolding that will allow you to build relevant, impressive answers on.
+The good news is that most of us are overthinking it.
+Self-introduction, or these tell-me-about-yourself questions, are pretty simple to answer.
+All you need is a framework to work with, a bareboned scaffolding that will allow you to build relevant, impressive answers.

 Interviewers generally have a handful of candidates to go through, so staying on point is a good rule of thumb anyway.
 After all, it is an interview and not a chat over coffee.
-With that said, your specificity is even more important when asked to introduce yourself.
-Rather than listing each and every one of your existing skills, which is likely going to overlap heavily with other potential candidates, interviewers generally want to hear concrete examples of your past achievements.
+With that said, your specificity is even more critical when asked to introduce yourself.
+For example, interviewers generally want to hear concrete examples of your past achievements rather than listing every one of your existing skills, which will likely overlap heavily with other potential candidates.

-All your prior job achievements will be for naught if you take too long to get to the point.
-In fact, a lot of candidates tend to ramble when they are asked to introduce themselves, which not only fails to impress the interviewer, but it bores them and wastes precious time also.
-A life story or a thesis is not exactly what they look for here.
-Instead, all they really need is one good example, then one evidence to support said example.
-Make sure that, along the way, everything you talk about ties back to your key skills and showcases what you can bring to the table.
+All the information about your prior job achievements will be for nothing if you take too long to get to the point.
+All they really need is one good example, then one piece of evidence to support said example.
+Ensure that, along the way, everything you talk about ties back to your key skills and showcases what you can bring to the table.

-Think about it this way: recall the last time you told a joke to a friend or family member.
-Every joke is supposed to come with a punchline, or a word, sentence or twist that’s supposed to trigger laughter.
-A good storyteller will capitalise on the build up to that punchline to make the joke really memorable and funny.
-On the other hand, if you ramble on, the punchline will get lost and you end up with awkward silence at the dinner table — it’s the same thing here.
+Think about it this way: Recall the last time you told a friend or family member a joke.
+A good joke is supposed to come with a punchline or a word, sentence or twist that’s supposed to trigger laughter.
+A good storyteller will capitalise on the build-up to that punchline to make the joke memorable and funny.
+But, on the other hand, if you ramble on, the punchline will get lost, and you end up with awkward silence at the dinner table — it’s the same thing here.

 Be concise and succinct with your self-introduction, and predict where the most impressive bits — the punchlines — are.

-In a way, the best part about interview questions based around a self-introduction is the fact that you know it will come up in every interview.
+In a way, the best part about interview questions based on self-introduction is that you know it will come up in every interview.
 This also means that you have more than enough opportunities to prepare for it.
 Preparation also allows your answer to come across as less rehearsed and more relaxed.
-Treat this as a presentation of sorts, which most of us have had to give more than once throughout our careers.
+It would help if you treated this as a presentation.

-Of course, if recording an audio or video of yourself is intimidating and strange — and it can be very strange indeed to hear your own voice — grab a friend or family member who will be able to give you pointers and feedback.
-If your self-introduction bores even them, it is most definitely not going to impress an interviewer.
+Of course, if recording an audio or video of yourself is intimidating and strange — and it can be bizarre indeed to hear your voice — grab a friend or family member who will be able to give you pointers and feedback.